 Glue is available by contacting and getting a software license directly from the developers.

 FrameVR is SO SIMPLE!
-It easily takes first place when it comes to accessibility, which is impressive coming from an app that was just released a couple of months ago.
+It easily takes first place when it comes to accessibility, which is impressive coming from an app that was just released in the beginning of 2020.

 You get to import PDFs, images, videos, 360 photos and 3D objects in your space.
+A recent addition is the ability to create whiteboards, which means a lot for collaboration.
 You can build multiple “scenes” within one “frame”, so you can easily change between environments and themes.
 And you can invite participants with a simple link – the app runs in the browser!
-It works fine in 2D on desktop and phones, and they just added the possibility to stream your (web/front-facing) camera or screen into the room.
+It works fine in 2D on desktop and phones, with the possibility to stream your (web/front-facing) camera or screen into the room.

 It’s also worth pointing out that FrameVR does NOT run in VR on simple Cardboard headsets for smartphones.

 Hubs is an open-source project from Mozilla, known for the Firefox browser.
 Like FrameVR, it runs directly in the browser on almost all VR headsets (except Cardboard!) as well as in 2D browsers on desktop and mobile.
 It was recently used as the backbone of the entirely virtual IEEE VR conference with over two thousand attendees, but it works just as well for small meetings.

 You can pick from lots of basic avatars, but you also have full freedom in designing the look you want – it does take real 3D modeling skills, though.